-Our beds are lovely and warm with goose down duvets so you’ll have no problems when it comes to sleep time, but it is England after all so it can get pretty chilly when you’re sat out under the stars!
-At the beginning and end of the season, it’s always chillier so we’d suggest warm layers to wrap up around your firepit, and we have spare blankets in each tent to snuggle up in.
+Our beds are lovely and warm with goose down duvets so just bring your pyjamas and you should have no problems when it comes to sleep time, but it is England after all so it can get pretty chilly when you’re sat out under the stars!
+If you are coming in April or late September/October, it’s always colder at night so we’d suggest bringing warm layers and we have spare blankets in each tent to snuggle up in.
 If you’re not going straight to bed, you may want to light up the log burner inside – these make the tents more toasty!

 A tip from us: if you’re going straight to bed when you get into the tents, don’t light the log burner!
-The beds are very warm already, so with a log burner going too you will definitely be too hot.
+The beds are very warm , so with a log burner going too you will soon be too hot.
 Try out the beds first!
-Also they mustn’t be left unattended when lit so please don’t fall asleep with them going!
+Also the fires mustn’t be left unattended when lit so please don’t fall asleep with them going.

 Each tent has solar-powered lighting with 2 bulbs, along with various candle lanterns.
 Please use these with care and keep away from children, furnishings and the tents themselves.

 If you want to ensure your solar lights have charge for the evening, please keep an eye on the battery level and charge phones in the kitchenette – they eat up a lot of solar power!

 Please see our ‘Things To Do’ page for a taster, then once you’re arrived you’ll find a welcome pack with more details on where to eat, local attractions and natural beauty spots.